httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Problems

-Classic HTTP CONNECT proxies are usually identified by an "http" or "https" URI ({{?RFC9110, Section 7.3.2}}).
-However, this URI cannot specify a non-empty path, because classic CONNECT requests cannot convey any path information.
-This prevents any HTTP origin from hosting multiple distinct proxy services.
+HTTP proxies are usually identified by an "http" or "https" URI ({{?RFC9110, Section 7.3.2}}).
+However, HTTP requests do not convey any of the proxy's URI components.
+Instead, they only carry the URI of the request target (i.e., the origin) or, in the case of CONNECT requests, the host and port of the target.
+This prevents any HTTP server from hosting multiple distinct proxy services.

 An ordinary HTTP request indicates an origin using the "Host" or ":authority" header field.
 This allows servers to colocate multiple origins on a single server IP address and port number, a practice known as "virtual hosting".
 However, the classic CONNECT method is an exception: it targets an HTTP proxy ({{?RFC9110, Section 3.7}}), which is not identified in the HTTP request.
 As a result, classic CONNECT cannot be deployed using virtual hosting, nor can it implement the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}).
 The absence of an explicit origin for the proxy also creates ambiguity about the use of origin-scoped response header fields such as "Alt-Svc" {{?RFC7838}} and "Strict-Transport-Security" {{?RFC6797}}.